 Average monthly net revenues per paying clients for the three months ended September 30, 2024 decreased 6% to 5,100 average monthly paying clients from 5,414 average monthly paying clients in the same period in 2023.
 Average monthly paying clients for the nine months ended September 30, 2024 decreased 10% to 5,027 average monthly paying clients from 5,555 average monthly paying clients in the same period in 2023.
+The decrease in average monthly paying clients compared to the same periods in 2023 was primarily due to the removal of paying clients from our platform who have become delinquent, the impact on client count related to the sunset of certain products in December 2023, as well as expected client churn due to continued industry challenges, such as price deflation and ongoing consolidation.

-Three Months Ended September 30, Three Months Ended September 30, Nine Months Ended Septem 2024 2023 2024 2023 Average monthly paying clients 5,100 5,414 5,027 5,555
+Three Months Ended September 30, Three Months Ended September 30, Nine Months Ended Sep led September 30, 2024 2023 2024 2023 Average monthly paying clients 5,100 5,414 5,027 5,555